saikiranreddy2710/motiondb/README.md

 # MotionDB

-A research-grade next-generation database written in Rust, combining high performance, ACID reliability, military-grade security, and AI-native capabilities.
+A database written in Rust, combining high performance, ACID reliability, enhanced security, and AI-native capabilities.

 ## What is this?